-Lucy is our marketing executive and resident tortoise lover (not necessarily in that order).
+Lucy is our marketing manager and resident tortoise lover (not necessarily in that order).
 With a background in SAGE Research Methods books, she’s now keen to let the world know about all the fantastic work SAGE does online as well.

 Lucy’s a great believer in social media and the power of a strong coffee with an 80s ballad playlist.
 Lucy loves sharing the latest SAGE Campus updates on social media so follow @SAGE_Methods for all the info!